 I'll also share some bonus tips on how to add extra features to your WordPress document library.
-This includes how to make parts or all or the document library private, document management advice, and embedding multimedia content such as flip books, audio and video.
+This includes how to make parts or all of the WordPress document library private, document management advice, and embedding multimedia content such as flip books, audio, and video.
 You'll be amazed at everything you can do with your document libraries.

 Step 1: Install the document library plugin

 Installing the WordPress document library plugin only takes a few minutes: